-The University Institute of Technology in Nîmes is driving green energy!
+The Nîmes University Institute of Technology is going green!

-Created in 2010, the SMVE (Solutions de Motorisation pour Véhicules Electriques) platform atthe University Institute of Technology (IUT) in Nîmes promotes the Institute's expertise in the field of motorization through the design of electric vehicle prototypes.
-This initiative is aimed at manufacturers in the sector who are targeting the large-scale commercialization of new clean vehicles.
-Guided tour.
+Launched in 2010, the SMVE (Electric Vehicle Propulsion Solutions) platform atthe Nîmes University Institute of Technology (IUT) showcases the Institute’s expertise in the field of vehicle propulsion through the design of electric vehicle prototypes.
+This initiative is aimed at industry players in the sector with a focus on the large-scale commercialization of new clean vehicles.
+Take a guided tour.

-At the heart of the Institute, in the 200-square-meter hangar that houses the platform, first- and second-year DUT and professional bachelor's degree students are learning how to design and build the various components of an electric motor chain (batteries, static converters, electromechanical converters, etc.).
+At the heart of the Institute, in the 200-square-meter hangar housing the platform, first- and second-year students in DUT and professional bachelor’s programs are learning to design and build the various components of an electric powertrain (battery, static converters, electromechanical converters, etc.).
 The atmosphere is both friendly and serious.
-Safety instructions must be followed, as most of the work on electric vehicles is carried out under power.
-"Electric karts are manufactured here, among other things.
-This is the SMVE platform's original activity.
-It has quickly diversified to meet demand from professionals, " says a student busy on his computer, surrounded by various prototypes.
+Adherence to safety guidelines is essential, as work on electric vehicles is largely carried out while the systems are live.
+“Electric karts are built here, among other things.
+In fact, this has been the SMVE platform’s core activity since its inception.
+It’s an activity that has quickly diversified to meet the demands of industry professionals, ” explains a student, surrounded by various prototypes, as he works intently on his computer.

 Race car, vineyard tractor…